Vedant-MAHAjan/Configuration-Management-with-Ansible/README.md

-## Configure Linux-based web servers and database servers using Ansible playbooks 📚
+## Configure Linux-based web and database servers using Ansible playbooks 📚

 ## Setup 💻